Tuesday 22 October 2019

 Hashemi was much more than a 'liaison'.
 The guy was a nutter smuggling arms into Saudi Arabia and beating Syrian diplomats and getting up to all sorts of crazy shit.
 He had been the leader of Montazeri's armed following and now proved to be that worthy's Achilles heel.
 It was said that 'dog did not eat dog' in the Ayatollah's Iran- i.e. the clerics did not kill each other- but Hashemi was so crazy, he was defrocked and executed for some sort of Satanic deviation.

 Rafsanjani had fooled the Americans into thinking he was a 'moderate' and that they should ship Iran the arms it needed in return for help with the hostages.
 But the go-between was a crook who inflated the price tag while Montazeri's people were determined to keep their Hizbollah contacts to themselves.
 McFarlane made a farcical trip to Teheran, in May 1986, with a Bible personally inscribed by Ronald Reagan.
-Rafsanjani revealed the comic details of this in November 1986- when the story broke in Lebanon.
+Rafsanjani revealed this comic details in November 1986- when the story broke in Lebanon.
 By then, Hashemi had been arrested for treason and was being tortured.
 He confessed a few months later.
 At this time, Montazeri found it convenient to repackage himself as a 'liberal', resiling from the business of exporting terror.
 It is this narrative which some progressive Iranians latched on to but it bears little relation to the facts.

 So in February 1989, the Iranian supreme leader was very much preoccupied with guaranteeing the continuation of the Islamic Republic he had established.